Code-Institute-Submissions/oldhouse-newhome/README.md

 | Favourites Source Button | Y | Y | Y | Y | Y | Y | Y | Y |
 | Pinterest Social Link | Y | Y | Y | Y | Y | Y | Y | Y |

+Y - Passed

+1 2 3 4 - Please see **Bugs**

+### Manual Site Testing

+Throughout the development process, [Chrome Developer Tools]( https://developers.google.com/web/tools/chrome-devtools/) were used to test for responsiveness on various screen sizes.
+The site was distributed to friends and family for testing on a range of devices.
+The site has also been reviewed on the Slack Peer Review channel.

+Structured testing of the site was carried out as follows:

 | **BROWSER** | **Android** | **iOS** | **Chrome** |
 | --- | --- | --- | --- |